BalajiDany/lantern-server/README.md

 <!-- ABOUT THE PROJECT -->
 ### A Meta Search Engine

-Welcome :wave:, Yet an another java based Meta Search Engine with highly modular structure.
-It rapidly send queries to several search engines, aggregates the results and categorizes the result by search engines they come from.
+Welcome :wave:, Yet another java based Meta Search Engine with a highly modular structure.
+It rapidly sends queries to several search engines, aggregates the results, and categorizes the result by search engines they come from.

 Here's why:
 * **Highly modular** - Adding a new search engine/ Updating the previous engine is easy and *Highly Configurable.*
 * **Privacy respecting** - Focused mainly on protecting the privacy of a user.
 * **More information** - Get much more information than you using a standard engine :upside_down_face:

 you can also deploy, and create your personal instance.
-We highly recommend not to share the instnace.
+We highly recommend not to share the instance.
 Most of the search engines will block the IP if it identifies unusual traffic.
 To know more about MetaSearch Engine refer [ryte-wiki](https://en.ryte.com/wiki/Meta_Search_Engine)

-A list of commonly used resources that I find helpful are listed in the [acknowledgements](https://github.com/BalajiDany/eniac#acknowledgements).
+A list of commonly used resources that I find helpful are listed in the [acknowledgments](https://github.com/BalajiDany/eniac#acknowledgements).

 ### Built With

-List of major library that are used in this projects.
+List of the major library that is used in these projects.
 * [Spring Boot](https://spring.io/projects/spring-boot)
 * [Lombok](https://projectlombok.org/)
 * [HttpClient](https://hc.apache.org/httpcomponents-client-ga/)